-Understanding how machine motion impacts the performance of your XPR300
+Understanding how machine motion impacts the performance of X-Definition class plasma

-The XPR300™ is a high-tech, highly advanced and sophisticated cutting system that reflects many years and countless thousands of hours in engineering development, validation and testing.
-However, in isolation, it is nothing more than an extraordinarily well engineered assemblage of sheet metal, copper, electronics, wires, cables, hoses, valves and sundry components.
-In isolation, the XPR300 is, in fact, useless.
-It can only create value and deliver benefits in the context of its integration into the complete cutting machine that manipulates it.
-The cutting machine and the quality of motion it delivers is critical to the ultimate performance of the XPR300 system that it is integrated into.
+Hypertherm’s X-Definition® class plasma, currently available in our XPR™ systems, is a high-tech, highly advanced and sophisticated cutting process that reflects many years and countless thousands of hours in engineering development, validation and testing.
+However, in isolation, the XPR systems are nothing more than an extraordinarily well engineered assemblage of sheet metal, copper, electronics, wires, cables, hoses, valves and sundry components.
+In isolation, these systems are, in fact, useless.
+They can only create value and deliver benefits in the context of their integration into the complete cutting machine.
+The cutting machine and the quality of motion it delivers is critical to the ultimate performance of the XPR system that it is integrated into.

 Here’s an analogy that may help bring home the importance of the relationship between machine motion and the plasma system.
 Say you have a Formula 1 racing engine in your garage; just the engine, sitting on concrete.
 You paid a lot for it, but it has no value because it is not mounted and integrated into an automotive frame, suspension, and transmission system.
 Now say you opt to mount that Formula 1 engine into a standard street car assembly.
 What would be the result?
 You have an engine capable of extreme performance mounted in the frame of an automobile that is not.
 The engine performance would make worse every deficiency of the automotive frame and suspension.
 The engine would push the frame and suspension, even if well-designed for its intended purpose, well beyond those design limits.
 The results would not be pretty.
 In fact, in this case, the street car frame and assembly would actually perform better with the 2.5 or 3.0 liter engine that was optimized for its use.

-What are some of the key motion requirements that need to be considered when buying an XPR300 system?
+What are some of the key motion requirements that need to be considered when buying an X-Definition class system?
 Here are a few key guidelines to consider when operating a machine at moderate cutting speeds of 1,270 mm/min (55 ipm).

 - Rail and transverse axis velocity overshoot should be less than 10% to ensure optimal cut quality into and out of corners.